 - In his autobiography Controversy Creates Cash, Eric Bischoff brags that WCW Monday Nitro regularly beat WWE Monday Night Raw in the Nielsen ratings.
 This happened for only about two years - in other words, less than half the time span during which these two shows were competing.

-- Actually, many major wrestling storylines wrap up after a surprisingly brief amount of time these days, largely because Viewers Are Goldfish.
-The huge "Immortal" storyline in TNA, for example, lasted only about a year and a half; for context, WCW's New World Order (the stable that directly inspired Immortal), lasted twice that long.
+- Many major wrestling angles in the modern era wrap up after a surprisingly brief amount of time, largely because the belief Viewers Are Goldfish.
+The huge "Immortal" angle in TNA, for example, lasted only about a year and a half; for context, WCW's New World Order (the stable that directly inspired Immortal), lasted twice that long.

 - The entirety of Romeo and Juliet covers just five days, from Sunday morning to Thursday evening.
 The two lovers meet on Sunday night, get married on Monday, part on Tuesday morning, and kill themselves on Thursday.